-This KPI shows the numbers of social media users that have clicked on a CTA or Call-To-Action in comparison to the total of clicks on that post.
-In short, it indicates how many people have performed the action you’ve requested.
-For example, how many have subscribed to your newsletter after clicking to the CTA in your post.
+This KPI shows the number of social media users that have clicked on a CTA (call to action) compared to the total of clicks on that post.
+In short, it indicates how many people have performed the action you wanted.
+For example, how many have subscribed to your newsletter after clicking on the CTA in your post?

 Landing pages and CTAs are really important in these kinds of KPIs.
-That’s why they need to be optimized to provide a good user experience and assist your leads into doing the specific action.
+That’s why they need to be optimized to provide a good user experience and persuade people to take the desired action.

 You can calculate your conversion rate this way: